St. Louis Hail Damage Roof Repair

 Challenge: The roof was already 22 years old with moderate general aging plus the new hail damage.
 Homeowner unsure whether to claim.

-Solution: Walked through the math: likely claim payout, their deductible, ACV vs RCV on an older roof, and potential premium impact.
-Homeowner filed, claim covered a replacement, and they upgraded to Class 4 shingles.
+Solution: Walked through the math: likely repair scope, deductible, ACV vs RCV policy language on an older roof, and potential premium considerations.
+Homeowner filed, carrier approved replacement, and they upgraded to Class 4 shingles.

 FAQ